Epitech-Lyon/epitech-lyon.github.io/_posts/2020-11-04-lightbeam.md

 ## Description

 If you want an OSdev introduction, [here is the bible](https://wiki.osdev.org/Expanded_Main_Page).

-I will not give explaination on the kernel architecture and development, the subject is too large.
+I will not give explanation on the kernel architecture and development, the subject is too large.

 As a small definition, a kernel is an interface between the human and the computer.
 It is the core of an Operating System and is composed principally of a bootstrap which allows the machine to boot and many components --- which work together --- to maintain the machine alive.